MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/onedrive-in-citrix-virtual-apps-deployment-guide.md

 **Citrix**:

-- CVAD 7 2203 LTSR CU1 or later
+- CVAD 7 2203 LTSR CU1 or later.
-- VDA 2212 enables Shellbridge by default, all earlier versions require Shellbridge to be enabled manually
+- VDA 2212 enables Shellbridge by default, all earlier versions require Shellbridge to be enabled manually.
 - To enable this feature, On 2203 LTSR TS VDA (2019 Server, 2022 Server, Windows 10 RDSH or Windows 11 RDSH) add the following registry details:

     `HKEY_LOCAL_MACHINE\SOFTWARE\Citrix\Citrix Virtual Desktop Agent`<p>